martinthomson/quic-tls/draft-thomson-quic-tls.md

 Christian Huitema's knowledge of QUIC is far better than my own.
 This would be even more inaccurate and useless if not for his assistance.
-This document has variously benefited from a long series of discussions with Ryan Hamilton, Jana Iyengar, Adam Langley, Roberto Peon, Ian Swett, and likely many others who are merely forgotten by a faulty meat computer.
+This document has variously benefited from a long series of discussions with Jana Iyengar, Adam Langley, Roberto Peon, Eric Rescorla, Ian Swett, and likely many others who are merely forgotten by a faulty meat computer.